 In this time, if a recruiter spots any mistake in your resume, they will disqualify you from the race.
 Which are most likely to derail your application?
 Below are my top eight.

-- professional resume writing service, if you’re a mid-career professional.
+- top-rated resume writing service, if you’re a mid-career professional

 1. Using Overly Flowery Language.